joostkremers/parsebib/README.md

 If the argument `strings` is present, `@string` abbreviations are expanded. `strings` should be a hash table of `@string` definitions as returned by `parsebib-collect-strings`.

 If the argument `inheritance` is present, cross-references among entries are resolved.
 It can be `t`, in which case the file-local or global value of `bibtex-dialect` is used to determine which inheritance schema is used.
 It can also be one of the symbols `BibTeX` or `biblatex`, or it can be a custom inheritance schema.
-Note that cross-references are resolved against the entries that appear in the buffer above the entry for which the cross-references are resolved and against the entries in `hash`.
+Note that cross-references are resolved against the entries that appear in the buffer above the entry for which the cross-references are resolved and against the entries in the hash table `entries`.

 The argument `fields` is a list of names of the fields that should be included in the entries returned.
 Fields not in this list are ignored.
 Note that the field names should be strings; comparison is case-insensitive.